privateprep/coding-space-website/src/pages/custom/code-4-change.md

       ### Prizes

-      A﻿ll participants in our Code 4 Change Challenge will be featured in our website and social and receive a special Code 4 Change Challenge Certificate.
-For every participant, we will donate $1 to The Nature Conservancy (up to $200).
+      A﻿ll participants in our Code 4 Change Challenge will be featured on our website and social media and receive a special Code 4 Change Certificate.
+For every participant, we will donate $1 to The Nature Conservancy (up to $250).
     fgColor: "#9de2dd"
   - type: textOnly
     textAlign: center